 - “Too many chiefs, not enough Indians”

-The Benefits of Inclusion
+The benefits of inclusion

 The process of Indigenous inclusion requires effort because of the barriers that have been put up over time.
 There are great benefits to breaking down these barriers.
-This is a community-building process that helps advance reconciliation efforts, erase stereotypes and create new relationships within the community.
+This is a community-building process that helps advance reconciliation efforts, erase stereotypes, and create new relationships within the community.
 As a result, this will build new audiences for your events and activities as well as a new group of potential volunteers.
 Engaging in meaningful Indigenous cultural programming will broaden and strengthen your community, and help you avoid “tokenism”, which is when Indigenous people are involved at only the most superficial of levels.
 People who feel represented within an organization are more likely to participate, and this participation will in turn greatly benefit the organization.
 As we adjust our programming and build these relationships, we increase our diversity and intercultural competencies, making for stronger, more inclusive work.
-While avoiding cultural appropriation and working towards reconciliation should be an ongoing effort, having Indigenous people involved in programming can help all of us engage more actively in these efforts as we have much to learn from those communities.
+While avoiding cultural appropriation and working towards reconciliation should be an ongoing effort, having Indigenous peoples involved in programming can help all of us engage more actively in these efforts as we have much to learn from those communities.

 What is cultural appropriation?

 Cultural appropriation is one of the many ways that imbalances of power between non-Indigenous and Indigenous cultures becomes evident.
-It is important for us to understand what it means in order to make sure we do not engage in such practices.
+It’s important for us to understand what it means in order to make sure we do not engage in such practices.
 Cultural appropriation is the adoption of elements from a minority culture by a majority culture.
 This becomes especially problematic when the elements that are being appropriated are stripped of the meaning they hold for people of its original culture, or are being used for financial gains.
 This can refer to language, visual arts, music, clothes and many more aspects of a culture.
 For example, design elements from Indigenous clothing being used to create “exotic” fashion bought and worn by people who have no connection to their original cultural context.
 This is a complex topic and one where many grey zones exist.
 It is therefore very important to keep discussing it and most of all to remain self-critical of our actions.

 In 2018, SaskCulture organized a panel discussion about cultural appropriation, which dives deep into the topic.
-The speakers were Audrey Dreaver, Michelle LaValley, Janet Rogers and Trudy Stewart, who all work in the arts and culture sector.
+The speakers were Audrey Dreaver, Michelle LaValley, Janet Rogers, and Trudy Stewart, who all work in the arts and culture sector.
 You can watch the full video here.

-_This resource presents only some of the basic information for engaging in cultural programming with Indigenous people.
+This resource presents only some of the basic information for engaging in cultural programming with Indigenous people.
 It is in no way comprehensive but we hope it is a good starting point.
 There are many more resources to be accessed.
 A good place to start is Indigenous Corporate Training inc., an organization from British Columbia that specializes in developing relations between non-Indigenous and Indigenous groups.
 Most of the information on this page was provided by Dominga Robinson of SaskCulture.
-You can find a number of other useful resources on their website. _
+You can find a number of other useful resources on their website.